Zacks Earnings Trends Highlights: Meta Platforms and Alphabet

 This positive revisions trend is even more notable for the big banks and brokers like JPMorgan, Citigroup, Goldman Sachs, and others in the Finance sector.

-The positive results from more than 90% of S&P 500 members have helped push the Q2 earnings growth expectation higher, with earnings for the S&P 500 index now expected to increase by +12.0% from the same period last year on +6.0% higher revenues.
+Combining the estimates for the still-to-come S&P 500 member results with actuals from the 472 companies, total Q2 earnings are on track to increase by +12.1% from the same period last year on +6.0% higher revenues.

 We have been pleasantly surprised by the aforementioned favorable revisions trend, which validates the market’s rebound from the April lows.
 Given the positive run of Q2 results, it will make sense for this trend to remain in place over the coming weeks as we go through this reporting cycle.